Protecting South Carolina’s elders and their families

 The elderly are among our most vulnerable citizens and deserve top-notch care.
 That’s why thousands of families across South Carolina trust nursing homes to take care of their grandparents and parents as they transition into a new phase of life.
 But because these elderly patients are so dependent on others, they are easy targets for nursing home abuse.

 This isn’t a message to scare a family away from putting their loved one in a home.
-There are many nursing homes who provide excellent care to their patients and follow all proper South Carolina regulations.
+There are many nursing homes that provide excellent care to their patients and follow all proper South Carolina regulations.
 However, if your loved one winds up in the hands of a bad nursing home there is an avenue to get the justice they deserve.

 What is nursing home abuse in South Carolina?

 Nursing home patients are not quick to speak up about mistreatment and in some cases are unable to communicate anything because of their condition.
 This vulnerability has led to multiple counts of nursing home workers abusing or mistreating their patients.
 The most common forms of nursing home abuse are:

 Physical abuse: Anytime a nursing home worker “slaps, kicks, strikes, bites, chokes, pinches or burns” one of their patients intentionally.
 Administering medication to “chemically restrain” a patient without authorization also falls into this category.

 Emotional Abuse: Deliberately subjecting a vulnerable patient to threats, intimidation or harassment.
 This can include leaving a patient in isolation and ignoring them.
 All of the above can create undue distress, anxiety, and fear in a patient.

 Sexual Abuse: Any non-consensual sexual contact or activity between a patient and a member of the nursing home staff.
 This also includes forcing patients to watch pornography, sexual acts among others or being asked to undress without reason.